|Introduction to E-Bird

-Contributed by John Alexander
+(Contributed by John Alexander)

-As many bird populations continue to decline, local birders' data
+As many bird populations continue to decline, local birders' data are

-Become part of the Avian Knowledge Network today!
+the Avian Knowledge Network today!

 The Rogue Valley Audubon Society leads a regional Audubon

 collaboration, working with the Redwood Regional and Klamath Basin

 chapters, to support Klamath Bird Observatory and Cornell

-Laboratory of Ornithology efforts to empower citizen scientists
+Laboratory of Ornithology efforts to empower citizen scientists for

-The Klamath-Siskiyou eBird is an easy to use tool for organizing
+The Klamath-Siskiyou eBird is an easy to use tool for organizing your

-birds in the Klamath-Siskiyou Bioregion and contributing to
+Klamath-Siskiyou Bioregion and contributing to science and

 Why should I eBIRD?